Connectedness is the thing that my clients most love and appreciate about how I work, and it brings me the most joy in my photography.

-Leslie Rodriguez is a Louisville, Kentucky–based wedding photographer.
+Leslie Rodriguez lives in Louisville, KY with her husband Javier and two daughters Penny and Goldie.
 Her edgy, thoughtful style of photography has attracted couples of diverse backgrounds from around the country.

 Rodriguez’s art was shaped during her years as an academic at Vanderbilt University in Nashville, Tennessee.
-It was while studying Latin American studies and sociology that she developed a multicultural worldview that led to years of travel abroad, and marriage to her Chilean husband, Javi, of 11 years.
-She is speaks both Spanish and Portuguese.
-Their many international travels expanded her sensitivity and developed an eye for the unexpected, allowing her to capture fleeting moments ripe with expression, beauty and soul.
+It was while studying Latin American studies and sociology that she developed a multicultural worldview that led to years of travel abroad, and marriage to her Chilean husband, Javi, of 12 years.
+She speaks Spanish and studied Portuguese.
+Their many international travels expanded her sensitivity and developed an eye for the unexpected, allowing her to capture fleeting moments rife with expression, beauty and soul.

 As a singer songwriter, Rodriguez toured for years with Nashville-based band Humming House, her camera always in hand to document their travels.
 As a result, her work reflects the perceptiveness, joy and wonder of an artist’s view of the world, and an exuberant delight in the love and connectedness between people.

 Rodriguez has been shooting weddings for over a decade.
-She currently lives in Louisville, Kentucky with her husband and daughters Penelope and Golden.
 Her photography has been featured in BRIDES, Carats and Cake, Green Wedding Shoes, Kentucky Bride Magazine, Equally Wed, Love Inc Magazine, and Nashville Arts Magazine.

 Goldie is my wild one.
 She has FOMO to the nth degree, and wants to keep up with her big sister SO badly.
 She’s incredibly curious and doesn’t have an ounce of the caution that her sister has.
 She’s not a snuggler but she will light up any space with her giant, dimply smile.
 We learned early on that she responds best to music, so she might be my little musician child.
 I can’t wait to learn more about her as she grows up.